 shields the white king.
 Moving the knight is not a legal move and this kind of

 pinning is called an absolute pin.

-As you may have notice, pinning isn’t technical a tactic in itself because it’s not a sequence of moves.
-It can be leveraged in a tactic, consider the following example:
+As you may have noticed, technically a pin is not a tactic in itself because it is not a sequence of moves.
+But it can be leveraged in tactics, consider the following example:

-because the black knight is the victim of an absolute pin.
+material because the white knight is the victim of an absolute pin.